-“I’m a jewellery designer maker based on the South-East London/Kent borders.
-I offer a one-to-one design consultation service for wedding and engagement rings, either sculpted, mokume gane or traditional, from first sketch to finished piece.
+“We are jewellery designer makers based on the South-East London/Kent borders.
+We offer a one-to-one design consultation service for wedding and engagement rings, either sculpted, mokume gane or traditional, from first sketch to finished piece.

-“I have made hundreds of uniquely sentimental and romantic rings and charge similar to high street prices for a bespoke product.
-I am also open to any and all other commission ideas.
+“We have made over a thousand uniquely sentimental and romantic rings and charge similar to high street prices for a bespoke product.
+We are also open to any and all other commission ideas.

 Richard – Jewellery Designer/Maker

 After finishing school in 1999 with physics, chemistry and art A-levels Richard studied a foundation art course at Central St Martins, before moving on to a silversmithing and blacksmithing degree at Camberwell Art College in 2000.
 He had got very much into painting, enjoying a slightly more refined version of the fauvist’s use of colour, and clay sculpture, but felt metalwork combined his love of science and art.
 He used this to make some damascus steel knives and experimental musical instruments.
 Sculpture had been an interest to him before college, but he had decided against studying it because he was becoming inspired more by processes, wanted to get his hands dirty, and was frustrated by all the talking.
 It was during a study exchange to Germany that his love of sculpture found its place in metalwork, when he was introduced to lost wax casting.
 It was also here that he learned to combine the freedom of British creativity with the seriousness of German craftsmanship.

 Although the main focus of Richard’s degree was metalsmithing, the techniques he learnt inspired a lot of his early jewellery, and he still applies many of the skills and styles he learnt to what he makes now, from mokume gane, to the crude forged rings.
 He also studied photography for his degree, which has been extremely useful for documenting his work.